Top 7 Threat Intelligence Platforms & Software in 2025

 • Threat scores: Advantage contains known vulnerability descriptions with CVSS ratings based on criticality.

-Mandiant Advantage is a great threat intelligence platform for smaller teams and basic threat intel features, but it’s missing a few advanced features, like detection rules and sandbox integrations.
+Google Cloud is a solid threat intelligence platform for smaller teams and basic threat intel features, but it’s missing a few advanced features, like sandboxing.
 If you’re looking for more advanced capabilities or integrations, consider ThreatConnect.

 Recorded Future icon.